PATIENT INFORMATION

 1. Consuming too many calories

-However, this is not only a question of calories.
 Physical activity has an effect on how your hormones work, and hormones have an effect on how your body deals with food.
 Several studies have shown that physical activity has a beneficial effect on your insulin levels – keeping them stable.
 Unstable insulin levels are closely associated with weight gain.
+It’s recommended by the American Heart Association to get at least 150 minutes of moderate intensity aerobic activity per week to avoid health risks associated with being too sedentary.

 Lose Weight Now!